Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 $ java -jar dist/hey.jar -m hey.core # Executes our "Hello, World!".
 ```

+Please note that your code has not been AOT (ahead of time) compiled, it's still just plain Clojure that's compiled as and when it's required at run time.
+This can mean very slightly slower startup times when you're working with a large codebase.

+If this becomes an issue for you you'll have to work out how to perform AOT compilation as you build your uberjar.
+By then, pack may even support it as a core feature.

 ## Publishing to Clojars

-In this section we're going to publish a small jar file to [Clojars][] containing only your source code, we'll be using maven to perform the deploy.
+In this section we're going to publish a small jar file to [Clojars][clojars] containing only your source code, we'll be using maven to perform the deploy.

 > This is intended for libraries that others will depend on and use, you won't need to worry about this section if you're building an application you'll be running.